-Glecaprevir and pibrentasvir AUC were increased \leq 56% in non-HCV infected subjects with mild, moderate, severe, or end-stage renal impairment (GFR estimated using Modification of Diet in Renal Disease) not on dialysis compared to subjects with normal renal function.
-Glecaprevir and pibrentasvir AUC were similar with and without dialysis (\leq 18% difference) in dialysis-dependent non-HCV infected subjects.
-In HCV-infected subjects, 86% higher glecaprevir and 54% higher pibrentasvir AUC were observed for subjects with end stage renal disease, with or without dialysis, compared to subjects with normal renal function.
+Glecaprevir and pibrentasvir AUC were increased $\leq 56\%$ in non-HCV infected subjects with mild, moderate, severe, or end-stage renal impairment (GFR estimated using Modification of Diet in Renal Disease) not on dialysis compared to subjects with normal renal function.
+Glecaprevir and pibrentasvir AUC were similar with and without dialysis ($\leq 18\%$ difference) in dialysis-dependent non-HCV infected subjects.
+In subjects with chronic HCV infection, 86% higher glecaprevir and 54% higher pibrentasvir AUC were observed for subjects with end stage renal disease, with or without dialysis, compared to subjects with normal renal function.